 Improving Wireless programme pilot

-The pilot will allow us to develop a costed implementation proposal for a scalable and supportable Managed Wireless Service (MWS), to be submitted to Technology Portfolio Committee and then IDC in June 2024.
+The pilot will allow us to develop a costed implementation proposal for a scalable and supportable Managed Wireless Service (MWS), to be submitted to IDC in December 2024.

 Expand All

-• We need your help to quantify the University’s Wi-Fi estate and better understand any issues you might face in the support of your current Wi-Fi solutions.
+• We continue to need help to quantify the University’s Wi-Fi estate and better understand any issues you might face in the support of your current Wi-Fi solutions.
 The information you provide will feed into the development of an accurate costed implementation proposal for the Managed Wireless Service (MWS)

 • If you have any questions about the questionnaire or the Improving Wireless programme please contact us via improvingwirelessprogramme@it.ox.ac.uk